Genre and setting

 Best Horror TTRPGs

-Horror TTRPGs create fear in different ways: investigation, pursuit, isolation, body horror, doomed tragedy, or supernatural mystery.
-Start with Alien, Call of Cthulhu, Dread, and Ten Candles as comparison points, then move down the list based on the kind of genre your group actually wants.
+Horror TTRPGs create fear through different structures: investigation, pursuit, isolation, body horror, doomed tragedy, or supernatural mystery.
+Start with Alien for cinematic survival, Call of Cthulhu for investigation, Dread for physical one-shot tension, and Ten Candles for tragic horror with a known ending.

 Top picks